Flux-balance laws in scalar self-force theory: Flux-balance laws

 We now briefly consider the case of the Carter constant, which is generated not by an isometry of spacetime, but the existence of a Killing tensor.
 First, note that there exists a symmetry operator, $\mc D_K$, which exists in the presence of a Killing tensor~\cite{Carter1977}:

 As such, one can define a conserved current analogous to the canonical current by

 In Eq.~\eqref{eqn:Delta_Q_K}, we wrote down the formula for $\var \Delta Q_K$, giving the first-order change in the Carter constant.
-One might hope that an equation analogous to Eq.~\eqref{eqn:E_xi_int_flux} would hold, but one instead has that
+One might hope that a flux balance law analogous to Eq.~\eqref{eqn:E_xi_int_flux} would hold, but one instead has that

 As such, $\bs{\mc Q}_K \{\phi^+, \phi^{\rm R}\}$ seems to provide \emph{some} information about the worldline of the particle, but it is not clearly related to changes in the Carter constant.
 Determining exactly what information is provided by this conserved current (as well as by generalizations to other field theories~\cite{Grant2019, Grant2020}) is outside of the scope of this paper, and will be pursued in future work.